Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Discussion

 \section{Discussion}

-In this section, we discuss the performance of our implementations of the various methods of computation used on these examples.
-There are two aspects:~computation time and accuracy of result.
+In this section, we discuss the performance of our implementations of the various methods of computation used in these examples.
+There are two aspects:~computation time and accuracy of~the result.

-For the axisymmetric field, the volume computations of (\ref{V_general}) and Theorem \ref{thm1} were straightforward and the only parameter values to vary to improve the accuracy of the volume enclosed between a given $\Psi_0$ and $\Psi_1$, were the grid size on each method, as the integration time required to compute the respective return times are of the same order.
-In general, we found that Theorem \ref{thm1} yields higher accuracy in only a fraction of the runtime of (\ref{V_general}) or (\ref{eq:vol_lambda}), as illustrated in Table \ref{Ex1_table}, which reports average runtimes for four values of $\Psi$ from Figure \ref{Fig_V_axissym}, with grids chosen to achieve approximately 1\% relative error for (\ref{V_general}) and a coarse grid with $N = 20$ for Theorem \ref{thm1}.
-Our implementation of (\ref{eq:vol_lambda}) was consistently faster and more accurate than (\ref{V_general}), but not as efficient as Theorem \ref{thm1}.
+For the axisymmetric field, the~volume computations of (\ref{V_general}) and Theorem \ref{thm1} were straightforward and the only parameter values to vary to improve the accuracy of the volume enclosed between a given $\Psi_0$ and $\Psi_1$, were the grid size for each method, as~the integration times required to compute the respective return times are of the same order.
+In general, we found that Theorem \ref{thm1} yields higher accuracy in only a fraction of the runtime of (\ref{V_general}) {or (\ref{eq:vol_lambda})}, as~illustrated in Table~\ref{Ex1_table}, which reports average runtimes for four values of $\Psi$ from Figure~\ref{Fig_V_axissym}, with~grids chosen to achieve approximately 1\% relative error for (\ref{V_general}) and a coarse grid with $N = 20$ for Theorem \ref{thm1}.
+Our implementation of (\ref{eq:vol_lambda}) was consistently faster and more accurate than (\ref{V_general}), but~not as efficient as Theorem \ref{thm1}.
 The average runtimes are given in seconds and correspond to single-core computations on an AMD\textsuperscript{\textregistered} Ryzen~5~3500U (2.1~GHz).